 Six months later, Dr Fran returned to Mozambique to work alongside our veterinary team from the university and Ministry of Agriculture, in assessing the situation.
 What they found was very concerning.

-Many surviving animals were still succumbing to lung disease, intestinal parasites and untreated wounds.
+Many surviving animals were still succumbing to lung disease, intestinal parasites, and untreated wounds.
 What's more, the food situation was found to be critical; as all the crops and grazing had washed away.
-Alongside our local team of vets, Dr Fran began treating a range of animals – donkeys, oxen, cows, goats, pigs, chicken, guinea fowl and farm dogs and cats – with antibiotics, anti-parasitic drugs and vaccines, while cleaning wounds and applying dressings to keep them clean whilst they healed.
-They distributed food and supplemented the weaker animals’ diets with high-energy local produce, such as oil and beans.
+Alongside our local team of vets, Dr Fran began treating a range of animals – donkeys, oxen, cows, goats, pigs, chicken, guinea fowl, and farm dogs and cats – with antibiotics, anti-parasitic drugs and vaccines, while cleaning wounds and applying dressings to keep them clean whilst they healed.
+They also distributed food and supplemented the weaker animals’ diets with high-energy local produce, such as oil and beans.
 Despite their relentless efforts, they reached had less than a tenth of the region in over a week.
-So, we knew there was still so much more we needed to do.
+There was still so much more we needed to do.

 That’s why, with the support of our partners, we established a mobile veterinary clinic.
 We procured an all-terrain vehicle and packed it with veterinary supplies to transport vets and vet students to where they are needed most.
-It not only allows the team to treat livestock and other working animals in remote places, but help the next generation of vets prepare to treat animals in the future.
+With vets-in-training on board, the mobile is not providing immediate treatment but creating a sustainable programme that will improve the standard of vet care in Mozambique.
 And it’s working.